Set up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Top 8 Basketball Tryout Drills

-1. Dribble With Layup
+1. Layup Drill

-2. Shuffle and Scoop
+2. Shuffle and Scoop Drill

 See the “Shuffle and Scoop” drill in action

-3. Move and Pass
+3. Move and Pass Drill

 This basketball passing drill teaches players how to pass continuously while moving from a distance.